tarstutorials/vrsensorint/docs/_sources/content/m1/unity_orientation.rst.txt

 The physics system in Unity is how ``GameObject`` s interact with one another and with the player.
 There are different physics systems for 2D and 3D games.
 In this introduction, we'll be refering to the physics used in a 2D game.
 By default, the physics system is ignored for most objects but this can be changed by adding specific physics-based components to the object.
 The main two physics-based components are colliders and rigid bodies.
 Colliders are invisible, and allow objects to collide with other objects.
 You can use scripting to make events happen when colliders are triggered, making them very useful for interaction.
 Rigid bodies are what allow physics-based events to occur with the object.
 You need a rigid body on an object if you want any physics to occur with it **including** collisions.
 Rigid bodies also allow an object to have mass and react to gravity.
 These two components are all you need to get started with Unity's physics system, but there is much more to explore in the 2D physics system that you can explore in the `documentation <https://docs.unity3d.com/Manual/Physics2DReference.html>`_.

+You can add either component to a ``GameObject`` in the Inspector Window while that object is selected by using the *Add Component* button.
+There are many parameters associated with both components that can be changed here as well, and you can find out more about each in the documentation linked in the previous paragraph.

 You are encouraged to try adding colliders and rigid bodies to objects, and seeing how they respond when the game is played.

 ^^^^^^^